 I tried two versions of this semolina cake, one where I pressure cooked the cake, and another where I steamed it while venting the steam.
 I preferred the second one more as it was a bit more fluffier than the pressure cooked version.

-How to make Orange Semolina Cake in Pressure Cooker?
+How to make Semolina Cake?

 Bear with me as I show you pictures of the process to make this cake.
 You can always click Jump to Recipe button on top of this post if you want to get to the recipe directly.